The Mission of the Chippewa Valley Theatre Guild is to:

 - Enjoyment - Our success is dependent on an atmosphere which is fun, friendly, comfortable, and openly positive for everyone.

 CVTG is a nonprofit organization, governed by a board of directors and bylaws.
-Voting privileges at the annual membership meeting are granted to all season ticket holders.
+Voting privileges for critical business decisions are granted to all season ticket holders.
 Members also receive a monthly newsletter, enjoy priority seating and first invitations to special events, and have reduced rates over single show prices.

 CVTG welcomes your questions and feedback.
 Call or write to get on the newsletter mailing list, or follow us on this site or on Facebook.